 4.I personally haven’t tried a jade roller, but I have a few friends (and celebrity non-friends) who swear by it.
 It’s basically a facial massage tool that helps sculpt your features by encouraging drainage and toning skin.
 It’s gentle and safe and likely boosts the lymphatic system’s natural detoxification process (hence the “drainage” that relieves puffiness).
 It makes skin brighter by boosting the circulation and blood flow to yield a visible glow.
 Now I want one!

 5.Now for some inner nutrients: Borage or evening primrose oil not only helps PMS but also aging skin.
 I use this borage oil.
 I am also a HUGE fan of this hair-skin-nails formula that contains collagen and nutrients to boost skin, hair, and health of joints (it’s helped with my creaky knees).
+Collagen makes a WORLD of difference in brightening dull skin.
 Also, beef up on zinc and vitamin A-rich foods (which are richest in meat); those are two necessary antioxidants for skin health.
 Green tea is good for skin (internally and externally) too.

 You’ll want to avoid alcohol, excess caffeine, and sugar, all of which cause dull skin.
 Get enough protein, vitamin C (which your body uses for collagen production), and antioxidants via brightly colored fruits and veggies.
 Green juice is excellent for skin, too.
 Read about my skin superfoods here.